bitcoin/bips/bip-segdata.md

 Block weight = Base × 3 + Total + (r × SegData)
 ```

 where `SegData` is the byte length of the `segdata` region (including its `count` varint and all entry length-prefixes) and `r` is the SegData weight rate in weight units per byte.
-The rate satisfies `r ≤ 1`, witness parity is the ceiling, so SegData never costs more than the cheapest existing vector, and its exact value is left open (§Open Questions).
-Because the region length is committed in the coinbase and `r` is a consensus parameter, the SegData weight term is derivable from the base serialisation alone.
+The rate satisfies `r ≤ 1`, witness parity is the ceiling, so SegData never costs more than the cheapest existing vector, and its exact value is left open ([Open Questions](#open-questions)).
+Because each reference declares its entry length ([SegData reference in transactions](#segdata-reference-in-transactions)) and `r` is a consensus parameter, the SegData weight term is derivable and verifiable from the base serialisation alone, the committed region length being bound to the sum of those declared lengths (validation rule 9).

 To calculate block weight with integer arithmetic at every rate, `r` is expressed as a rational `r_n / r_d`, where the numerator `r_n` and denominator `r_d` are consensus-fixed positive integers (for `r = 1/2`, `r_n = 1` and `r_d = 2`).
 The SegData contribution is `ceil(SegData × r_n / r_d)`, computed in integers as `(SegData × r_n + r_d − 1) / r_d`, rounding up so the bound stays conservative as `(weight + 3) / 4` does for vsize.